jwill0213/GroupmeBot/README.md

 5. Return to Heroku and configure your bot.
    1. Under the **Settings** tab (when within your app's dashboard), click **Reveal Config Vars**.
    2. Define key `BOT_INFO` for your group.
-      - Value should equal `GROUP_ID, BOT_ID, BOT_NAME` so if your group id is 123, your bot id is 98765, and name is John the resulting value would be `123, 98765, John`
+      - Value should equal `GROUP_ID, BOT_ID, BOT_NAME, BOT_ALIAS` so if your group id is 123, your bot id is 98765, and name is John the resulting value would be `123, 98765, John`

-   - If you have multiple groups, want to toggle debugging, or want to toggle concurrency, see the Advanced section.
+This will get the base bot up and running.
+In order to use the Rules/cryptoRules or ScheduleScripts/updateSpreadsheets, you will need a few other things setup.

+First you will need to setup [Heroku Redis](https://elements.heroku.com/addons/heroku-redis)

+1. Go to your app on the Heroku Dashboard
+2. Go to **Resources** tab and search for **Heroku Redis**
+   - You can run this on the free tier setting

+This will automatically add the environment variable to the **Settings** > **Config Vars**.

+You will also need a [CoinMarketCap Api Key](https://coinmarketcap.com/api/).
+1. Sign up for the api and copy down the api key.
+2. Under the **Settings** tab (when within your app's dashboard), click **Reveal Config Vars**.
+3. Define a new key `CMC_API_KEY` that is the api key you copied earlier.

+### OLD README BELOW.
+In process of updating.

 **Cheers!** Your bot should now be functioning.
 See the customization section to make it do stuff.